DocuWare/Intellix/doc/installation_en.md

 The following minumum requirements must be met for installation:

-- Windows Server 2019 (Core, Standard or Datacenter Edition)
+- Windows Server 2019 (Standard or Datacenter Edition)
 - 2 processor cores
 - 4 GB RAM
 - Optional: Access to SQL Server 2019

 It is recommended that you install Intelligent Indexing on a separate server to achieve the best possible performance.
+In order to keep the footprint of the installation small, you should consider using Windows Server Core (which is an installation without a graphical UI).
 If you install Intelligent Indexing on a machine which is already hosting other services, you should ensure that no other application is using port 8080.

 Intelligent Indexing can be used in combination with DocuWare Version 6.1 or higher.